GameTimeline

 Pokémon anime timeline

-Major Pokémon TV story arcs in US English dub premiere order—from Kanto and Johto through Sun & Moon, Ash's Journeys finale, and Pokémon Horizons with Liko and Roy.
-One row per arc, not every episode.
+Major Pokémon TV story arcs in US English dub premiere order—from Kanto and Johto through Sun & Moon, Ash's Journeys finale, and Pokémon Horizons with Liko and Roy. one entry per arc, not every episode.
 The games timeline covers RPGs separately.

 Updated July 2026